kwahome/heracles/README.md

 To run these tests, use:

-`gradle integrationTest`.
+`cd heracles-ui && gradle integrationTest` or `cd heracles-ui && ./bin/integration-test.sh`.
 A `jacoco` test report will be generated and stored in the path `/heracles/heracles-api/build/reports/tests/integrationTest/index.html`

 ![](docs/gradle-integration-test-report.png)

-Make sure to be on the correct directory.

 **3. End to End tests**